 Lower drug costs

-Mike would work with Congress to authorize the secretary of Health and Human Services to negotiate drug prices with pharmaceutical companies.
-The government would cap drug prices at 120% of the average in other advanced nations – and this cap would apply to consumers with public or private insurance.
-Mike would ban drug company payments to the people who make decisions at pharmacies so that drug makers compete on the cost and value of their products — not on the amount of money they pay to get preferential treatment.
-Mike would also reform the Medicare Prescription Drug Benefit to encourage greater competition, and cap beneficiaries’ annual out-of-pocket costs at $2,000.
+Mike will work with Congress to authorize the secretary of Health and Human Services to negotiate drug prices with pharmaceutical companies.
+His plan will cap drug prices at 120% of the average in other advanced nations – and this cap will apply to consumers with public or private insurance.
+Mike will ban drug company payments to pharmacy benefit managers, middlemen who design drug formularies.
+He’ll require drug makers compete on the cost and value of their products rather than paying middlemen for preferential treatment.
+Mike will also reform the Medicare Prescription Drug Benefit to encourage greater competition and cap beneficiaries’ annual out-of-pocket costs at $2,000.
 Learn more about Mike’s drug price policy.

-- Mike built a business with more than 19,000 employees, each with great health care and paid leave.
+Mike built a business with nearly 20,000 employees that provides great health care and paid leave.

-- As Mayor of New York, Mike expanded health care for working families and improved care for seniors.
-The number of New Yorkers without health insurance fell nearly 40 percent between 2001 and 2013 — from 1.8M to 1.105M — with a 72 percent drop in the number of uninsured children in the period, from 288K to 82K.
+As mayor of New York City, Mike expanded health care for working families and improved care for seniors.
+The number of New Yorkers without health insurance fell nearly 40% from 2001 to 2013, and the number of uninsured children fell by 72%.